BIRDS AS ART Instructional Photo Tours (IPTs)

 What’s Not Included

 Some folks may wish to rent their own vehicle to take advantage of local photographic opportunities around Homer.
-In 2023 those included Moose, Great Grey, and Short-eared Owls.
+In prior years those included Moose, Sea Otter, a variety of sea ducks in the harbor, and Great Grey and Short-eared Owl.

 Deposit Information

-A $3000 non-refundable deposit/trip is required.
-You may pay your deposit with credit card or by personal check (the latter made out to BIRDS AS ART) and sent via US mail only to Arthur Morris.
+A $3000 non-refundable deposit per IPT is required.
+You may pay your deposit with credit card or by personal check (the latter made out to BIRDS AS ART) and sent via US mail to Arthur Morris.
 PO Box 7245.
 Indian Lake Estates, FL 33855.
-Your balance, due 90 days before the date of departure, is payable only by check (as above).
+Your balance, due 90 days before the date of departure, is payable only by check.

 In Closing

-I have been going to Homer off and on for close to two decades.
+I have been going to Homer off and on for well more than two decades.
 Every trip has been nothing short of fantastic.
 Many folks go in mid-March.
 The earlier you go, the better the chances for snow.
-The only way to assure that you are on the best of these two trips is to sign up for all of them.
-Can you keep up with me?
-If you have any questions, or are good to go for one, or two of these great trips, please let me know via e-mail or give me a call on my cell phone at 863-221-2372.
+The only way to assure that you are on the best of these two trips is to sign up for both of them.
+If you have any questions, or are good to go for one or both of these great trips, please let me know via e-mail or give me a call on my cell phone at 863-221-2372.